Equivariant K-theory of the space of partial flags: Orbits Structure of the Varieties of Pairs and Triples of Partial Flags.

 Let $(\textbf{U},\textbf{W})\in \mathbb{O}_M.$ Let $\textbf{V}=\phi^{-1}(\textbf{U},\textbf{W})\in \Fmu.$ Consider any triple of flags $(\textbf{U},\textbf{W},\textbf{T})\in \pi_{12}^{-1}(\mathbb{O}_M).$ Let $\mathcal{B}$ be a basis of $V,$ such that all elements of flags $\textbf{V}$ and $\textbf{T}$ are spans of basic vectors.
 But then the elements of the flags $\textbf{U}$ and $\textbf{W}$ are also spans of basic vectors, as they coincide with elements of the flag $\textbf{V}.$ The preimages under $\pi_{13}$ and $\pi_{23}$ are treated in the same way. \end{proof}

-Similar to the case of the double flag variety, combinatorial orbits in the triple flag variety can be enumerated by three dimensional arrays of non-negative integers.
-However, the proof of Lemma \ref{lemma:combinatorial orbits} suggests that the orbits in $\pi_{ij}^{-1}(\mathbb{O}_M)$ for a closed orbit $\mathbb{O}_M$ can be enumerated in an easier way.
+Similar to the case of the variety of pairs of partial flags, combinatorial orbits in the variety of triples of partial flags can be enumerated by three dimensional arrays of non-negative integers.
+However, the proof of Lemma \ref{lemma: orbits in preimage of closed orbits} suggests that the orbits in $\pi_{ij}^{-1}(\mathbb{O}_M)$ for a closed orbit $\mathbb{O}_M$ can be enumerated in an easier way.
 Let $\phi: \Fmu\xrightarrow{\sim} \mathbb{O}_M\subset \Fnd\times \Fnd$ be the equivariant isomorphism from Corollary \ref{corollary: closed orbits}.
 Let us extend it to the equivariant isomorphism

 The orbits in $\Fmu\times \Fnd$ are enumerated by $k\times n$ non-negative integer matrices $N=\{n_{ij}\},$ such that $\textbf{R}^N=\mu.$ Furthermore, the following result follows immediately from Corollary \ref{corollary: closed orbits}: